 The male blue bands and female black abdomen are chromatically and achromatically discriminable both in damselfly visual system.
-In the natural habitat of damselfly, the male blue bands generate higher chromatic contrast than female abdominal coloration.
+In the natural habitat of damselfly, the male’s blue bands generate higher chromatic contrast than does female abdominal coloration.

-We abolished male blue bands by painting black over blue and measured the female preferences between the manipulated and the control males.
-We did not find any difference in mating success between the control and manipulated male thereby rejected the female preference hypothesis for the function of blue bands in this damselfly.
+We abolished male blue bands by painting black over blue and measured the females’ preferences between the manipulated and the control males.
+We did not find any difference in mating success between the control and manipulated males.
+We therefore rejected the female preference hypothesis for the function of blue bands in this damselfly.

 To test whether the blue bands function as a warning signal, we manipulated the females by painting male-like blue bands on their abdominal segments and measured the male reaction to those females relative to control females.
-Females with artificial blue bands on the terminal abdomen were mated with less frequently than control females.
+Females with artificial blue bands on the terminal abdomen were mated with less frequently than were control females.
 However, when we painted blue bands on the anterior abdominal segments the males did not discriminate between control and painted females.

-We conclude that the blue bands in the male damselflies are not an inter-sexual signal to attract females rather function as an aposematic signal towards other males to avoid intra-sexual harassment.
+We conclude that the blue bands in the male damselflies are not an inter-sexual signal to attract females but rather function as an aposematic signal towards other males to avoid intra-sexual harassment.

 Introduction:

-According to the sexual selection theory, conspicuous male colouration in animals can evolve if they improve attractiveness to females or increase success in male-male competition or both (Darwin, 1888).
-One striking example of conspicuous male colouration is the sexual dimorphic colouration, also known as ornamental colouration.
+According to sexual selection theory, conspicuous male colouration in animals can evolve if they improve attractiveness to females or increase success in male-male competition or both (Darwin, 1888).
+One striking example of conspicuous male colouration is sexually dimorphic colouration, also known as ornamental colouration.
 In such cases, males exhibit their ornamental colouration during courtship display and females prefer mating with more conspicuous males.
-The sexual dimorphic male colouration is often associated with male qualities such as better physiological conditions (body mass (Contreras-Garduño, Buzatto, Serrano-Meneses, Nájera-Cordero, & Córdoba-Aguilar, 2008), body size (Serrano-Meneses, Córdoba-Aguilar, Méndez, Layen, & Székely, 2007), immunity (Córdoba-Aguilar, 2002), and sperm quality (Fukuda & Karino, 2014)), better territory defending capabilities (Córdoba-Aguilar, 2002) and higher social status (Bergman, Ho, & Beehner, 2009).
+The sexually dimorphic male colouration is often associated with male qualities such as better physiological conditions (body mass (Contreras-Garduño, Buzatto, Serrano-Meneses, Nájera-Cordero, & Córdoba-Aguilar, 2008), body size (Serrano-Meneses, Córdoba-Aguilar, Méndez, Layen, & Székely, 2007), immunity (Córdoba-Aguilar, 2002), and sperm quality (Fukuda & Karino, 2014)), better territory defending capabilities (Córdoba-Aguilar, 2002) and higher social status (Bergman, Ho, & Beehner, 2009).
 On the other hand, in many species where males do not exhibit courtship displays, male-limited dimorphic colouration can still evolve as an intra-sexual signal irrespective of female preferences.
-Conspicuous dimorphic male colouration can display male fitness to avoid the cost of unnecessary fights (Olsson, 1994) or unprofitability as a mate-partner to avoid unwanted mating encounter from other males (Beatty, Andrés, & Sherratt, 2015).
+Conspicuous dimorphic male colouration can display male fitness to avoid the cost of unnecessary fights (Olsson, 1994) or unprofitability as a mate-partner to avoid unwanted mating encounters from other males (Beatty, Andrés, & Sherratt, 2015).

-Sexual dimorphic blue bands are commonly found in many damselflies of the Coenagrionidae family.
+Sexually dimorphic blue bands are commonly found in many damselflies of the Coenagrionidae family.
 In these damselflies, males neither maintain territories, nor do they perform courtship displays (Corbet, 1999).
 The mate searching males hover around the breeding ponds looking for a mating partner, and the scenario resembles a scramble competition among males.
 After encountering a female, the male approaches from behind and grasps the female from above to form a tandem.
 As a consequences of that the females cannot see the colour of an approaching male.
 Moreover, the males can coerce a female to mate even when it is unwilling.
-As a consequences of that, the females do not have a choice over whether or not they mate or with whom, making inter-sexual selection an unlikely mechanism to drive male-limited colour dimorphism.
-Sherratt and Forbes (2001) proposed that conspicuous male colouration in these damselflies is not a signal to females, rather it is a warning signal to other males to avoid costly mating harassment (Sherrat & Forbes, 2001).
+As a consequence of that, the females do not have a choice over whether or not they mate or with whom, making inter-sexual selection an unlikely mechanism to drive male-limited colour dimorphism.
+Sherratt and Forbes (2001) proposed that conspicuous male colouration in these damselflies is not a signal to females; rather it is a warning signal to other males to avoid costly mating harassment (Sherrat & Forbes, 2001).
 In a scramble mating competition erroneous male-male mating occurrence is not uncommon.
-In this circumstance, male-limited conspicuous colouration can evolve to display their unprofitability as a mate to conspecific males.
+Under these circumstances, male-limited conspicuous colouration can evolve to display their unprofitability as a mate to conspecific males.